Congo

 By: Oilfield Africa Review

-Eni has announced the sail away ceremony for the Nguya floating liquefied natural gas (FLNG) unit was held in Shanghai.
-The unit is set to significantly boost LNG production as part of the Congo LNG project in the Marine XII concession, offshore the Republic of Congo.
-The ceremony was attended by Bruno Jean Richard Itoua, Minister of Hydrocarbons of the Republic of Congo, and Eni delegation led by Stefano Maione, Director of Development, Operations & Energy Efficiency.
+The sail-away ceremony for Eni’s Nguya floating liquefied natural gas (FLNG) unit was held in Shanghai.
+The unit is set to significantly boost LNG production to 3 million tonnes per annum (mtpa) as part of the Congo LNG project in the Marine XII concession, offshore the Republic of Congo.
+The ceremony was attended by Bruno Jean Richard Itoua, Minister of Hydrocarbons of the Republic of Congo, and the Eni delegation led by Stefano Maione, Director of Development, Operations & Energy Efficiency.

 The Nguya unit, 376 meters long and 60 meters wide, will be moored at a depth of 35 meters and used for liquefied natural gas production.
 Designed with advanced technologies to ensure a reduced carbon footprint, it stands as a benchmark in the industry.
 Conceived, designed, and built in only 33 months – from contract award to sail away – the FLNG sets a record for time-to-market in the entire sector.
 Moreover, its cutting-edge technical features allow it to process gas from multiple fields, making it suitable for the development of future fields as well.